Best Budget Hotels Around the World for Travelers

 That makes it a solid option if you're traveling on a budget and want to be close to one of the city's top sights.

-You'll be able to walk to the Blue Mosque in minutes, saving you time and transportation costs.
+You'll be able to walk to the Blue Mosque in minutes.
+This saves you time and transportation costs.

 Plus, staying in a hostel is a great way to meet other travelers from around the globe.

-The hostel scene often buzzing with activity, so you're certain to find someone to explore Istanbul.
+The hostel scene buzzes with activity, so you're sure to find someone to explore Istanbul with.

 Orient Hostel gives budget-conscious travelers a convenient and social way to explore Istanbul.

-Many previous travelers have talked about the warm atmosphere and the helpful staff, who always provide tips.
+Many previous travelers have praised the warm atmosphere and helpful staff, who always provide tips.

 It is about finding the perfect balance between cost, location, and the experiences that make travel memorable.